SOFTS-London cocoa recovers as worries over tight supplies dominate

 * Cocoa has been consolidating since hitting a series of 46- year highs as a result of supply issues, including crop disease in West Africa, following heavy rains.

-* Dealers said recent price falls notwithstanding, the downside in cocoa remains limited given supply problems in West Africa.
+* Dealers said recent price falls notwithstanding, the downside in cocoa remained limited given supply problems in West Africa.

 * A sunny spell would be needed next month to strengthen the October-to-March main crop and help fight the fungal black pod disease, farmers in top producer Ivory Coast said.